danirus/buildbot-sample-conf/django-simple/README.md

     # su - buildbot
     $ buildbot create-master master

-Copy the `master.cfg` file available under the same dir as this README.md file you are reading into the master directory created by buildbot, near `master.cfg.sample`.
+Copy the `master.cfg` file (available in this very directory, close to the README.md file you are reading) into the master directory created by buildbot, near `master.cfg.sample`.

     $ ls -F master/
     buildbot.tac  master.cfg  master.cfg.sample  public_html/  state.sqlite